IanSanchezBaca/MinesweeperPython/README.md

 </p>

 **Currently the only game mode.**
-I did make the code somewhat modular but got lazy halfway through and made almost everything not modular
+I did make the code somewhat modular but got lazy halfway through and hard coded everything.

 # Conclusion